-In Portugal, it is not allowed to create an alternative fund under the general partner/limited partner structure.
-In this sense, all alternative funds are either set up under the contractual form or they are incorporated as limited liability company by shares.
+In Portugal, it is not permitted to create an alternative fund under the general partner/limited partner structure.
+In this sense, all alternative funds are either set up under the contractual form or they are incorporated as a limited liability company by shares.

-In case of externally managed alternative funds or funds set up under contractual form, please refer to 3.7 Local Substance Requirements as to the requirements applicable to the fund manager.
-In case of self-managed alternative funds, the requirements applicable to the fund itself will follow very closely the ones established in respect of the external fund manager.
-The number of personnel involved in this type of fund will largely dependent of the nature, size and complexity of its activities.
-In any case, this type of alternative fund must have business premises in Portugal and, at least, some staff located in Portugal with knowledge and experience in the local regulatory framework.
+In the case of externally managed alternative funds or funds set up under contractual form, refer to 3.7 Local Substance Requirements as to the requirements applicable to the fund manager.

+In the case of self-managed alternative funds, the requirements applicable to the fund itself will follow very closely the requirements established in respect of the external fund manager.
+The number of personnel involved in this type of fund will largely depend on the nature, size and complexity of its activities.
+In any case, this type of alternative fund must have business premises in Portugal and, at least, some staff located in Portugal with knowledge and experience of the local regulatory framework.